jw9billions/jw9billions.github.io/_portfolio/bloc-chat.md

 ## Solution

-AngularJS provides great frame works, and that made the whole process faster and quicker.
-I combine Angular Firebase, Bootstrap, and cookies as dependencies in module, built the site which can take input and update it in server and browser at real time.
+Angular is a great frame work, which made the whole process faster and quicker.
+I inject Firebase, Bootstrap, and cookies as dependencies in Angular module, built the site which can take input and update it in server and browser at real time.

 {:.center}
 ![]({{ site.baseurl }}/img/BCNewRoom.png)